crawl/crawl/crawl-ref/docs/crawl_manual.rst

 and thus aren't listed in the main stats area.
 They can easily be checked with the '@' or '%' commands, though.

-Willpower
+Magic Resistance
   Affects your ability to resist the effects of enchantments and similar magic directed at you.
 Has no effect on direct damage dealt by magic, just on more subtle effects.
-Although your willpower increases with your level to an extent determined by your character's species, the creatures you will meet deeper in the dungeon are better at casting spells, and are more likely to be able to affect you.
-You can get a rough idea of your current Will by pressing '%'.
+Although your magic resistance increases with your level to an extent determined by your character's species, the creatures you will meet deeper in the dungeon are better at casting spells, and are more likely to be able to affect you.
+You can get a rough idea of your current MR by pressing '@' or '%'.

 Size
   Different species have different sizes: Spriggans and Felids are very small;
-  Kobolds are small; Ogres and Trolls are large; Nagas and Palentongas are large with a medium torso; all other species are medium-sized.
-Many transmutations will change your size.
-Size affects your evasion: the smaller your character, the more evasive it is.
+  Halflings and Kobolds are small; Ogres and Trolls are large; Nagas and Centaurs are large with a medium torso; all other species are medium-sized.
+Many transmutations will change your size too.
+Size affects your evasion: the smaller your character the more evasive it is.
 On the other hand, characters of larger than medium size do not suffer the usual attack penalties when standing in shallow water.
 Characters of smaller than medium size will have problems with some larger weapons.
 Very small characters and large characters are not able to use most types of armour.
 Players and monsters can only constrict foes of the same size or smaller.
-In the dungeon you can also meet tiny and giant foes.
+In the dungeon you can also meet tiny, very large and giant creatures.

 Stealth
   High stealth allows your character to move through the dungeon undetected.